acivitillo/chatapp/README.md

 2. Open your browser and navigate to `http://localhost:8000`

-3. Start chatting with the AI assistant!
+3. You can now:

+- Chat with an AI assistant -> use the Notebook app
+- Develop SQL queries with an AI assistant (very rough state) -> use the model app

 ### Running Tailwind